 Tipping is not expected in Uzbekistan.
 In tourist restaurants, rounding up or a small extra for good service is appreciated, but most local places do not expect a tip.

-Same as Rome.
-Service (servizio) often included.
+Rules mirror Rome because almost everything visitors use is inside Italian territory.
+Service (servizio) is often included on restaurant bills.
 Leave 5-10% or round up where tipping is accepted.
 Do not tip Swiss Guards.
-Tip in EUR.
+Pay tips in euros.

 Tipping is voluntary but appreciated in Zambia.
 In restaurants, around 10% is common if no service charge is included, while safari guides and lodge staff are usually tipped separately at the end of your stay.